 Even the best office managers do not stop learning, expanding and growing their knowledge base.
 If you intend to stay at the top, then you must maintain your knowledge base at the top level and make your professional development stay consistently top.
 It is necessary to stay ahead of others and ensure that your company can win over its competitors.

 Office Manager Duties and Responsibilities:

-The duties and responsibilities of office manager can vary by type and size of the organization of employment.
-But some of the common duties that the manager has to perform despite size and scale of the organization are:
+The duties and responsibilities of the office managers can vary by type and size of the organization of employment.
+But some of the common duties that the manager has to perform despite the size and scale of the organization are:

 1. Management of Staff:

 The manager has to select and recruit novel candidates, prepare required paperwork for them and hire as well as terminate employees.
 He is also responsible for a motivator, coach staff and has to coordinate and delegate work tasks to each employee of the company.
 The manager must be able to resolve grievances and disputes and manage the performance including feedback and evaluations.